Mexico's female matadors return to the world's largest bullring

 A week later, Tenorio says it was a difficult night.
 She did her best to train but she wasn't in tiptop form, she says.
 Plus, the trauma of being gored still haunts her.

-She says, "I've still got a ways to before Hilda Tenorio is back like before."
+She says, "I've still got a ways to go before Hilda Tenorio is back like before."

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.